Open-Model-Initiative/graphcap/doc/dev/servers/inference_bridge.rst

 * ``/providers/list``: Get available AI providers
 * ``/providers/{name}/models``: Get models available for a specific provider

-These endpoints form an API for image captioning and analysis, useful for testing and direct integration.
+These endpoints form an API for image captioning and analysis that the React Client uses directly.

 WebSocket Support
 ----------------